 China’s new recycling policy has had a deep impact on Australia too.
 China policy is an extension of its ‘Operation Green Fence’ which prohibits the import of contaminated and unwashed recyclable material.
 This has sent the prices for recyclable material to hit rock bottom.
 Some materials are now unsalable to China, thus recycling banks are having a tough time handling all the waste.

 China now wants to stop smuggling foreign waste as well as buying low grade plastic.
-The country’s growing problem of pollution has prompted this decision and now it wants its recycling industry to deal with China’s own waste, rather than recycle the world’s.
+The country’s growing problem of pollution has prompted this decision.
+However, now it wants its recycling industry to deal with China’s own waste, rather than recycle the world’s.

-Local councils in Australia are now being pressurized to increase rates in order to cover increased cost of curbside pickup of recyclable material.
+Local councils in Australia are now being pressurized to increase rates.
+They are doing so in order to cover the increased cost of curbside pickup of recyclable material.

 How much plastic is produced every year

 A study estimates that 400 million tons of plastic are produced every year worldwide.
 This is due to the fact that almost half of all consumer goods packaging is made from plastic.
 Interestingly, a country’s per capita income growth is mirrored by the amount of plastic packaging.
-This measurement of affluence definitely needs to change in order to reduce the vast amount of plastic that has to be disposed.
+This measurement of affluence definitely needs to change.
+It’s one of the ways to reduce the vast amount of plastic that has to be disposed.